larpchronicles/rules/chronicles-rulebook.md

 All characters have the ability to summon reserve energy when necessary.
 Tap Reserves allows a character to spend 1 minute in concentration to set the ability pool associated with their Primary skillset to 5 points.
 This requires the character to have a maximum of at least 5 points in their primary skillset ability pool.
 (A Fighter primary character can set their Stamina Points to 5, a Rogue primary character can set their Agility Points to 5, and a Mage primary character can set their Mana Points to 5.)
 Note: This does NOT increasse their current pool points by 5, it sets the pool to 5 points.
 If the character had greater than 5 points in their pool prior to using Tap Reserves, they would be effectively losing points in that pool.)
 A character may never be compelled to use this ability by any means, it is always the choice of the player to use Tap Reserves.

 ## Tracking
 This skill is purchased once.
-Using this skill, the character can attempt to track a target's tracks.
+Using this skill, the character can attempt to track a target.
 The target tracks are assigned a value according to weather, ground, recency, and skill of the target hiding their tracks.
 With all that taken in, the resulting modified track number is compared to the trackers number.
-Tracking can be combined with the survivalist knowledge skill to gain greater bonuses and be considered master tracker.
 When a player asks to track something/someone a marshal will determine if the tracking succeeds and how much information a player gets.
 PCs cannot track other PCs.
+Tracking can be augmented by some Knowledges, which may grant a character additional information or lower a difficulty.
+Some examples of this:  Survivalist Knowledge may give a bonus in the wild.
+Criminal Knowledge may give a bonus in a city or if criminal knowledge may be applicable to the target – such smuggler’s marks.
+These are not guaranteed, so it is always best to ask when initially asking to track.

 ## Foraging
 This skill is the is used to gather the materials for the Alchemy Skill.
 Foraging represents the character collecting herbs, reagents, or catalysts for use with the Alchemy skill.